piyaladamas2/Digital-Library-Book-Management/README.md

 Future Improvements
 •	Implement a front-end UI using React.
 •	Add user authentication and authorization.
-•	Store data in a MySQL/PostgreSQL database.
+•	Store data in a MySQL database.
 License
 This project is licensed under the MIT License.